PeteManchester/MediaPlayer/README.md

 * [Radio](http://www.openhome.org/wiki/Av:Developer:RadioService)
 * [SongCast](http://www.linn.co.uk/software#songcast)

 Also supported is Apples AirPlay Receiver.

+We have implementing a http-daemon to make it possible to:
+Configure and control the whole application via a web-interface.
+View the last 50 log events.
-We have implementing a http-daemon to make it possible to configure and control the whole application via a web-interface.
-There is also a web interface that will display info about the currently playing track, providing info such as lyrics and info about the artist.
+Display info about the currently playing track, providing info such as lyrics and info about the artist.
+And if using the AlarmClock plugin you can also set a sleep timer from the web page.